Iftimie/ChauffeurNet/README.md

 Development will be divided in the following steps:

-l.
-Provide data generation tools:
+1. Provide data generation tools:
   - [ ] Add [Carla](https://github.com/carla-simulator/carla) as depenency.
 This will provide accurate rendered data.
   - [ ] Provide preprocessing scripts for data and transform them into the required format for the network.
   ![](assets/carla-sim.gif)